- View Offline

-Hello, everyone.
+- [Voiceover] Hello everyone.
 My name is Joel Bradley, and I'd like to welcome you to our Cloth Simulation in 3ds Max course.
-Throughout the duration of this course we will be working through a number of scenarios that will both introduce us to, and show us how, to work with cloth simulation tools found in 3ds Max.
-By the time we reach our conclusion, we should have a solid foundation in terms of understanding of how the cloth system in 3ds Max works.

-And so, we should hopefully find ourselves ready to tackle some cloth creation projects of our own.
+Throughout the duration of this course, we will be working through a number of scenarios that will both introduce us to and show us how to work with a cloth simulation tools found in 3ds Max.
+By the time we reach our conclusion, we should have a solid foundation in terms of understanding of how the cloth system in 3ds Max works and so should hopefully find ourselves ready to tackle some cloth creation projects of our own.

 To get an idea of the type of material that the course contains, let's highlight just a few of the exercises that we will be working through.
 To start with, we will give ourselves a good grounding in cloth simulation essentials.
 Such as the effect of scale on cloth behavior.
 The difference that mesh subdivision types can make.
-And we will even be taking at a look at the location of cloth tools inside the 3ds Max UI.
+And we will even be taking a look at the location of cloth tools inside the 3ds Max UI.
 We will also make a comprehensive examination of setting up and controlling cloth properties and behavior inside a simulation.

 We will do this by looking at options available in the cloth object properties dialog.
-These include controls such as UMV stretch, compress, UMV curve.
+These include controls such as; UNV stretch, compress, UNV curve.
 Dents are there.
 And lots more besides.
 Creating cloth effects such as tearable and wet looking cloth is given our attention in chapter five.
 As is the addition of forces such as wind to a simulation.
 We will even, as a bit of a bonus really, delve a little bit at the beginning of the course, into the garment maker cloth creation toolset.